 What is Garnet

 While it is most commonly known for its red color, there are actually many varieties and colors in the garnet family.
-Garnet is not generally treated to improve color or clarity.
 The following is a list of the more common garnet gemstones and their colors:

 - Almandite – the most common garnet, a red with a violet tint

 - Rhodolite – purplish red or rose colored garnet

 - Pyrope – from the Greek word for fiery, deep red stone often with a brown tint

 - Spessartite – orange to red-brown in color; purer forms of this garnet are also referred to as mandarin garnet

 - Demantoid – green to bluish-green, the name means diamond-like luster

 - Lotus – discovered in late 2015, lotus garnet is a newer variety that has a unique pinkish orange to orangey pink color.
 It is a mix of pyrope, spessartine and almandine garnet and is usually found with rhodolite garnet or spinel.

 All garnets have similar crystal structures, their varying colors come from traces of calcium, magnesium, iron, and aluminum, depending on their location.
 They are found in Europe, Madagascar, India, Canada, South Africa, Australia, and the US.
 Only a small percentage of mined garnets are gemstone quality; most are crushed and used in garnet paper and other abrasives.
 Generally, garnet is not treated to improve its color or clarity.